Kpaiy/rumble-hud/README.md

 ## Installation Instructions

-Once a release is available:
-1. Extract the release files into your RUMBLE install directory.
+1. Extract the `Mods` and `UserData` folders into your RUMBLE install directory.

 ## Known Issues